mad-finance/univ4-hooks/README.md

-# Uni v4 Hooks
+# Bonsai Launchpad Uni v4 Hooks

-Hooks to use with Uniswap V4
+Hooks to use with Uniswap V4 and the Bonsai Launchpad.

-`script/Anvil.s.sol` is commented out since it requires `--via-ir` to compile.

 ## Contracts